p1johnson/dsc-hyperv/README.md

-# dsc-jumpserver
+# dsc-hyperv
-PowerShell Desired State Configuration for configuring a jump server
+PowerShell Desired State Configuration for configuring a hyper-v server